 What happens next?

-When you start the Initial Training Course, you are a member of the chapter and designated as Master Naturalist Trainee.
-When you graduate (completing the minimum 40 hour requirement), you are designated as a Texas Master Naturalist.
+As soon as you start the Initial Training Course, you are an integral part of the chapter as a Master-Naturalist-in-Training.
+When you graduate (completing the minimum 40-hour course requirements), you are designated as a Texas Master Naturalist.

-Our goal is to get you involved in our mission, so the next step is to fulfill the requirements to become a Certified Master Naturalist and maintain that certification each subsequent year.
-Certification requires a minimum of 40 hours of volunteer service and a minimum of 8 hours of advanced training each year to earn your dragonfly pins and annual recertification pins.
-We are all working to earn the Texas ecoregions pin for 2023.
+Our goal is to get you involved in our mission right away, putting your knowledge to work, learning about the myriad ways you can have an impact on our environment and can advance conservation education.
+So the next step is to fulfill the requirements to become a Certified Master Naturalist and maintain that certification each subsequent year.
+Certification requires a minimum of 40 hours of volunteer service and a minimum of 8 hours of advanced training each year, demonstrating your commitment to our service and education mission.
+Chapter members are proud to earn dragonfly pins and those annual recertification pins.
+We are all working to earn the Diamondback Rattlesnake pin for 2024 and look forward to meeting new members who join us each January.

 Want to read more about who we are and what we do?
 Check out our Newsletters.